Effects of electropermeabilization and gene electrotransfert on the lateral mobility of a GPi anchored protein: Material and Methods

 \subsection{Fluorescence recovery after photobleaching}

 FRAP experiments were conducted using a Zeiss LSM-510 confocal microscope.
-The sequence was the following, images were acquired at 5Hz frequency using the 488 nm line of an argon ion laser at a very low power to avoid photobleaching during recording.
-After 50 images, two regions of interests (ROI), of 1 $\mu m$ radius each, which correspond to 0.86 $\mu m$ waist of a Gaussian beam, located in front of anode and cathode respectively, were briefly photobleached ($t<300 ms$) at maximal laser power.
+The image sequence was acquired at a 5 Hz frequency using the 488 nm line of an argon ion laser at a very low power to avoid photobleaching during recording.
+After 50 images, 4 regions of interests (ROI), of 1 $\mu$m radius each, which correspond to 0.86 $\mu$m waist of a Gaussian beam, located in front of anode and cathode respectively and on left and right sides of the cell (see ~\ref{tab1} for illustration), were rapidly photobleached (t < 300 ms) at maximal laser power.
 Fluorescence recovery was monitored by acquiring successive images during 40 s.
 The recovery curves were obtained by plotting the mean fluorescence intensity as a function of time in these two ROI, and were corrected for fluctuations in axial position by a third ROI located into the cell, and finally normalized to the mean value of each ROI before photobleaching.
-The curves were fitted using eq.\ref{eqn:FrapfM} which is a slightly modified 2D diffusion model for FRAP taking into account normalization and a mobile fraction M \cite{Axe76,Mat07}:
+The curves were fitted using Eq.1 which is a slightly modified 2D diffusion model for FRAP taking into account normalization and a mobile fraction M \citep{axe76, mat07}: